Maurice Blik is Sculpt Gallery's principal artist, with the gallery holding a permanent collection of his figurative bronze sculptures.

 Click here to leave this website and view a short video of key commissions.

-Maurice Blik's extraordinary story was covered in a feature article in The Times newspaper; 'Igniting the Spark' in 2005, and has also featured in three films: Hollow Dog
+, published in January 2022 by HeavyPress iNK.
+Other sources of information regarding the artist and his work include a feature article in The Times newspaper; 'Igniting the Spark' (2005), and three films: Hollow Dog

 by Clive Martin (2017), 'The Last Survivors